Healthy and Active Youth

 We reached a long range of tangible and intangible results, as some of the main ones are:

 – the partners developed their capacity in Erasmus+ project management and implementation

 – 1 tool book with all tangible outcomes – ETS (Education through Sport)Tools created by the participants, reports from follow-ups with photos, future project ideas etc.

 – 2 videos of each project activity with moments from the workshops and emotions of the participants

 – 7 ideas for future projects/initiatives together or with other partners, expanding our network

 Based on the evaluation of the project we reached to the conclusion that in the long-term “Healthy and Active Youth” had a positive impact on the participants, the involved organizations, the local communities and the European Union.
+Find here highly trained car detailing professionals in San Diego.
 The young people involved in the project became more conscious of the importance of daily physical exercise and as a result, they became more active European citizens.
 After returning home, they were more motivated and engaged in sports activities and started to involve their friends in other sports activities or Erasmus+ Projects.
 By sharing expertise in the field of sport and exchanging working methods and non-formal education techniques, the quality of local and international youth work was developed together with the capacity of the organisations.

 The project offered visibility for the Erasmus Plus Youth program which is not well known among the young students of the campus.
 Through the project, we also reach the older population as we promote ‘Sport for All’ regardless of origin, belief, economic situation and age.